Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

-The longer your commitment period is, the lower the “monthly” rate will be.
-I put the word monthly in quotes because, with a one-year commitment, you’re not paying every month.
-Instead, you’re paying one lump sum that will last the entire year.
-The monthly amount that they reference is that larger sum broken down into 12 parts.
+The longer your commitment period is, the lower the monthly rate will be.
+Just keep in mind that you’re paying one lump sum that will last the entire year to get these discounted rates.

 The best value comes from Grammarly’s annual plan.
 They charge one payment of $139.95.
-That breaks down to $11.66 per month.
+That breaks down the Grammarly price to $11.66 per month.

 If you’re looking to subscribe quarterly, it’s a one-time payment of $59.95, and that covers you for four months.
 At the end of that time period, you’d be charged again.
 If you break it down by month, it’s $19.98.